Fiat 127: SEAT 127

 As happened with other Fiat models of that era, SEAT made a Spanish version of this car called the SEAT 127.
-Due to SEAT design policy, a 4-door variant of the car was also produced, as well as a later five-door version.
+Due to SEAT's design policy, a four-door variant of the car was also produced, as well as a later five-door version.
 The second series' change to the side profile was also applied to these four-door versions, with a flatter and more angular rear side window line.
-SEAT also produced a unique variant of the 127 OHV engine.
-This had 1010 cc instead of 903 cc and produced 50 bhp.
+SEAT also produced a unique variant of the 127 OHV engine: this version had 1010 cc instead of 903 cc and produced 50 PS.
 The four-door SEAT 127 was exported to certain markets with Fiat badging.

 When their licence from Fiat expired, SEAT redesigned some parts of the car and created the SEAT Fura Dos.
 Some design parts of this model were also used in the Ibiza mark 1.
 SEAT produced 1,238,166 units of the 127 between 1972 and 1984.